Skip to main content Skip to footer

 Background

-The Angolan economy is dependent on the oil sector, which accounts for almost one third of GDP, over 90 per cent of exports and almost 60 per cent of government revenue.
-High oil prices combined with a reconstruction boom following the end of the civil war in 2002 led to very strong economic growth in the early 2000s.
-Angola therefore occupies a mid-position in sub-Saharan Africa in terms of GDP per capita.
-This positive development came to an end with falling oil prices in 2015 and 2020, leading to an economic downturn, a highly volatile currency and considerably weaker public finances.
-During this period, EKN downgraded Angola from country risk category 5 to country risk category 7.
+Angola’s economy is dependent on the oil sector, which accounts for approximately one third of GDP, nearly all foreign exchange earnings, and around two thirds of government revenue.
+High oil prices combined with a reconstruction boom after the end of the civil war in 2002 led to very strong economic growth in the early 2000s.
+Angola therefore holds a mid-level position in sub-Saharan Africa in terms of GDP per capita.

 Business environment